How to Avoid Committing the Seven Sins of Art Marketing

 Little or no knowledge about your buyers.
-NnoNow, I realize you cannot be blind as to who buys your art.
+Now, I realize you cannot be blind as to who buys your art.
 The sin here is when you do not know as much as possible about your buyers.
 Who are they?
 Where do they live?
-What is the income level are they in?
+What is their income level?
 Do you sell primarily to women or men?
 What is the average age of your buyers?
 Do they have preferences for sizes, colors, and subject matter?
 Do they buy at shows, from your website, or online galleries?

 When you complete a picture of your buyers, you see a road map of how to hunt for more just like them.
 The more you can do to find niches and groups where your best prospects are, the more focused and fruitful you can make your art marketing.
 If you only have a vague idea of how new buyers, or repeat buyers for that matter, find you and make buying decisions, you are at a distinct disadvantage.
 You are operating a dysfunctional marketing plan.

-Believing you can make all kinds of different art and find buyers for them.
+Believing you can make all kinds of different art and find buyers for them is a sin.
 Your collectors, galleries, and dealers have expectations about your work.
 If you confuse or disappoint them, you put yourself in the position of starting over.
-It’s hard work, and no fun building a following for your new work should your existing buyer base lose interest due to radical changes in your art.
+It’s hard work, and no fun building a following for your new art should your existing buyer base lose interest due to radical changes in your art.
 It’s a gamble with your art career I do not recommend.

 If you resist learning about new ways to market your work, you might eventually find yourself with fewer and fewer sales.
 That’s what happened to many artists who depended solely on the gallery system in the last few years.
 Things change.
 You do not have to jump on every new fad or the latest social media sensation, but you need to keep an open mind to the possibilities of new ways of finding buyers and selling art.

 Ineffective communication.
 Too many artists are poor communicators.
 They don’t work at building their email list or regularly schedule and complete email marketing plans.
 Phrases such as “marketing automation” sound like a foreign language to them.
-Often their websites and social media networks go unattended.
+Often their websites and social media networks go unattended for long spells.
 They don’t blog or blog infrequently.
 They have no cohesive plan and it shows.
 As a result, their fans and followers don’t know if they are still making new art or not… or even if they are still around.

 Lack of professionalism.
 Artists who do not pay attention to the business of art pay a hefty price.
 You must have systems in place to keep records of your business, sales, and inventory.
-If you do not respect your business, you may fail to pay your taxes on time, allocate sufficient funds to your marketing to keep it current or get behind in payments to suppliers.
-Good business practices are essential to your long-term success.
+If you do not respect your business, you may fail to pay your taxes on time or to allocate sufficient funds to your marketing.
+Without systems in place, it’s easy to miss crucial payments or deadlines.
+Sound business practices are essential to your long-term success.